BumjunPark/DVTSR/README.md

 If you want to train t=1/4, change 9th line of the main_tsr.py to from model_tsr_14, import model_tsr
 If you want to train t=1/2, change 9th line of the main_tsr.py to from model_tsr_12, import model_tsr
 If you want to train t=3/4, change 9th line of the main_tsr.py to from model_tsr_34, import model_tsr
+Also, you have to give right label for the target time.
 There are other options you can choose.
 Please refer to the code.